Police take suspect into custody after woman's death in Phoenix desert

 Police take suspect into custody after woman’s death in Phoenix desert area

-PHOENIX — Phoenix police have taken a man into custody in connection with the murder of 29-year-old Lauren Heike, authorities said Thursday.
+PHOENIX — Phoenix police have taken a man into custody that they believe murdered 29-year-old Lauren Heike, authorities said Thursday.

 #Exclusive moment when Phoenix Police take in custody the suspect connected to the homicide of Lauren Heike. @TelemundoAZ will have more info and images at 10PM. @agarcilazonews will be at a press conference PD will be providing later tonight. pic.twitter.com/vI6eUMhyV8